 Students taking both Science and Religion: Historical Perspectives and Science and Religion: Contemporary Perspectives will cover history from Antiquity to the twenty-first century and have the (now rare) experience of a full-year course.

-Students enrolled in this course are eligible for The Sir John William Dawson Essay Prize in Science and Religion.
-An award of $1000 will go to the student with the best essay written in Science and Religion: Contemporary Perspectives and Science and Religion: Historical Perspectives each year.
-The runner-up will receive a $50 gift certificate from the King’s College Book Store.
+The student with the best research essay among the combined pool of essays submitted in Science and Religion: Historical Perspectives and Science and Religion: Contemporary Perspectives each year the courses are offered, will receive a prize of not less than $500.
+The runner-up will receive a $50 gift certificate from the King’s Co-op Bookstore.
 The two science and religion courses are generally offered together every other academic year.